AdobeDocs/audience-manager.pt-BR/help/using/api/dcs-intro/dcs-s2s/dcs-mcid-ids.md

 ### Callback Usage and Purpose {#callback-usage}

 `callback` é opcional.
 This function works without it, but returns an ID only when a visitor has a [!DNL Experience Cloud] cookie in their browser.
-If the visitor cookie is missing, or a visitor doesn&#39;t have an ID, the function returns an empty `()` object.
+If the visitor cookie is missing, or a visitor doesn't have an ID, the function returns an empty `()` object.
 Isso pode ocorrer mesmo depois que a página é carregada e o visitante recebe uma nova ID.
 To avoid this, `callback` forces this function to check for a visitor ID after the page loads.
-Without `callback`, the visitor ID function won&#39;t return an ID even if it&#39;s written to the visitor&#39;s browser later.
+Without `callback`, the visitor ID function won't return an ID even if it's written to the visitor's browser later.

 ## Próximas etapas {#next-steps}